GoldenSylph/Unity3DAutoTestFramework/docs/user_guide.rst

 1. The Storage Window is also a state machine.
 The cursor is *Current recording name* in this window.
 To set up this cursor you have to just click on any record name in **Current records** or **Saved records** sections.
 2. The buttons *Save*, *Load* and *Scrap* are to save to **Saved records** section, load to **Current records** section and scrap record from saved records.
 3. To set up cursor in Recorder Window just right-click to any record name in **Current records** section.
+4. To export contents of **Saved records** section you can specify an absolute path to ".json" file that will contain the contents and hit *Export saved storage* button.
+5. To import contents of **Saved records** section you also specity an absolute path to existing ".json" file of the storage and hit *Import saved storage* button.

 .. note:: You cannot set up Recorder Window cursor from Storage Window if record is not loaded to **Current records** section.